ddeel/fishem/README.md

 - The ability to accept any valid Redfish/Swordfish mockup to set the initial state of the emulator.

+- The ability to save the final state of an emulator run as a mockup.

 - Basic handling of the allowed GET, PUT, POST, and DELETE operations for all the Collection objects and Singleton objects defined by Redfish/Swordfish schema.